lehzhu/personalsite/content/portfolio/charitychords.md

 weight: 20
 ---

-I was an executive for a music club on campus.
 Music is interesting in that it encourages collaboration and amicableness like nothing else.
+I've been part of music advocacy and charity for 8 years now, starting in high school.